 Many Mali observers were surprised by the coup in March 2012.
-The subsequent seizure of half of the country's territory by Islamists and Touareg groups piqued fears of the spread of Al-Qaeda in the Islamic Maghreb, the potential influence of Boko Haram across Nigeria's northern border, the largely undetected criminal activity in remote desert areas and the effects of chronic food insecurity across the western Sahel.
-As France's intervention in Mali draws greater international attention, this collection of resources assesses dynamics in Mali and the western Sahel region.
+The subsequent seizure of over half of the country's territory by Islamists and Touareg groups piqued fears of the spread of Al-Qaeda in the Islamic Maghreb, the potential influence of Boko Haram across Nigeria's northern border, the largely undetected criminal activity in remote desert areas and the effects of chronic food insecurity across the western Sahel.

 French Policy in Africa

-France wields a level of influence in sub-Saharan Africa that it cannot command anywhere else in the world. he Mali intervention may reshape the cultural and political context for French engagement in Africa, in both military and wider political terms, says this paper by Paul Melly and Vincent Darracq.
+France wields a level of influence in sub-Saharan Africa that it cannot command anywhere else in the world.
+The Mali intervention may reshape the cultural and political context for French engagement in Africa, says this paper.
+Read.

 A New Way to Engage?
 French Policy in Africa from Sarkozy to Hollande